 Yes, where we consider there is a risk of there being a breach of the peace, we will ask for Police assistance.
 In the case of evictions and repossessions, these are normally planned with the Police and executed with their attendance.

 We have a large volume of unpaid judgments - can you help?

-Yes, we have a service called Simplicity which is designed for organisations with large numbers of judgments.
+Yes, we are set up to support organisations with large numbers of judgments.
 Please contact us on 0333 001 5100 to find out more.

 How do I remove squatters from residential premises?